Note: This blog is updated every Friday morning

 The UK Chief Medical Officers issue a joint statement recommending that the UK COVID-19 alert level move from level 3 to level 4.

-Scottish Government announce new restrictions on household visits and a national curfew for pubs, bars and restaurants.
+Scottish Government announce new restrictions on household visits and a national curfew for pubs, bars and restaurants from 23 September 2020.